Ellesmere, Shropshire: Transport

 The A495 and A528 roads cross at Ellesmere.
 The latter runs 15 miles south-southeast from Ellesmere to the county town, Shrewsbury.

 The town lies beside the Llangollen Canal with a short side arm reaching the town centre wharf.
 The canal eventually terminates just outside Llangollen at Llantysilio after passing through the 18 km World Heritage Site which includes Chirk Aqueduct and Pontcysyllte Aqueduct.
 It was originally known as the Ellesmere Canal.
 Thomas Telford was overall director of its construction.
 Work lasted from 1793 to 1805 with the aim of linking Chester on the River Dee and the River Mersey at Ellesmere Port (named after the town) with Shrewsbury, but it never got that far due to rising costs and completion of alternative routes which later became the Shropshire Union Canal.
 During its construction, Telford lived in a house next to the canal in Ellesmere, which still stands today.

 Ellesmere no longer has a railway, but it was once on the Oswestry, Ellesmere and Whitchurch Railway main line of the Cambrian Railways.
 However, the section from Whitchurch to Welshpool (Buttington Junction), via Ellesmere, Whittington, Oswestry and Llanymynech, closed on 18 January 1965 in favour of the more viable alternative route via Shrewsbury.
 Ellesmere was also the terminus of the Wrexham and Ellesmere Railway branch line to Wrexham (Central), via Overton-on-Dee, Bangor-on-Dee and Marchwiel.
 This line closed on 10 September 1962.
 Ellesmere railway station still stands albeit derelict and disused.
-The nearest active station to Ellesmere is Gobowen for Oswestry which less than 2 miles away.
+The nearest active station to Ellesmere is Gobowen for Oswestry which is about 8 miles away.

 Bus services are operated by Arriva Midlands, Lakeside Coaches and Tanat Valley Coaches.
 The main services are as follows: